eclipse-langium/langium-website/content/docs/grammar-language.md

 ```
 because a `Person` object with the ID of 'Sara' has not been instantiated even though 'Sara' is a valid `ID`.

-[QUESTION] I failed to reference an instance with using something else than ID.
-Reading the Xtext doc and the langium-grammar it seems like it is possible but I couldn't figure out how...
 #### Unordered Groups
 [NOTE] Unordered group are currently not supported but seems like it's being worked on.
 I think this is still valuable info that could be added to the documentation at a later stage if needed.